lord-byront/ML-mexico-city-bikes/README.md

 For this model we used the Random Forest Regressor Method

+You can find the code to run this model on the folder Codes > ML_Codes  and the name of the file is **3_RandomBycicleDemand**

 So following the same steps we first cleaned, normalized, and standardized prior to modeling

 In this case we got the following accuracy for the model: